cucapra/latte21/web/content/index.md

 ## Program

 The LATTE 21 program will feature the following 23 papers.
-The current plan is to group papers based on their theme and discussion them using [SNAPL][]'s round-table discussion format.
+The current plan is to group papers based on their theme and discuss them using [SNAPL][]'s round-table discussion format.

 More details about the talk format and links to camera-ready version of